for loops where rays are spawned

 The only additional private data member that photon requires is

-to store the photon's power, initialized
+a vec_t to store the photon's power, initialized

-to (50.0,50.0,50.0)
+to (50.0,50.0,50.0).

-Take care to re-write the ray_t
+Take care to re-write the ray_t's private:

-data members as protected:
+data members as protected:.

 Don't forget to provide the C++ "big three" as well as overriding